vinaya-class/vinaya-class.github.io/src/07-robes-1.md

 room, building, or the monastery grounds, depending on the local *kor-wat*.

+*Eka-kula*: 'one family', or one roof, where one person is in charge, with a clear boundary.

+*Thai kutis*: when the bhikkhu is alone, the area is his kuti and hatthapasa around it.
+When somebody else is present, hattapasa from his body.

-Exception during the robe-season, if one is eligible for *kathina* privileges, and unless one has relinquished those privileges.
+Exception during the robe-season, if one is eligible for *kathina** privileges, and unless one has relinquished those privileges.

+**Formal meetings:**

+By ECM custom, bhikkhus should be present with their three main robes on formal meetings (e.g. uposatha, kathina, ordination).

+Nonetheless, *sanghakamma* would be still valid without bhikkhus having their three robes.

 ## NP 3, Out of season robe cloth

+One may receive robes at any time, but keep it undetermined for only 10 days outside the robe-season.

-Extra robe-cloth may be kept for up to 30 days, when it is not enough for a robe, and one is expecting to receive more cloth later.
+This rule allows extra robe-cloth to be kept for up to 30 days, when it is not enough for a robe, and one is expecting to receive more cloth later.

 ## NP 6, Asking for robe cloth